 An examination of the epistles from the early part of Paul's ministry (Galatians, I and II Thessalonians, I and II Corinthians).
 The course considers the epistles' historical backgrounds, individual messages and theological emphases, and integrates them with Paul's first and second missionary journeys.
-(Prerequisites: BIBL101, 102, 103, BIBL349)
+(Prerequisites: BIBL101, BIBL104, BIBL249 or BIBL349)